-The boy has a solemn expression and his eyes — which were made of another material — are missing.
-His hair closely follows the shape of his scalp, tightly held around by a band, with loose strands falling on his temples.
+The boy has a solemn expression and his eyes, which were constructed of another material, are missing.
+His hair closely follows the shape of his scalp, tightly held around by a band with loose strands falling on his temples.

 His hair shows traces of preserved red dye, as in other statues at the Acropolis Museum.
 The statue is attributed to Kritios because of similarities with the statue of Harmodios, another one of his creations.

-It is not known exactly whom the statue portrays.
+It is unknown exactly whom the statue portrays.
 Some scholars believe it represents a young athlete.
-Others claim it depicts a hero, most likely Theseus at young age.
+Others claim it depicts a hero, most likely Theseus at a young age.

 Statue of the Calf-Bearer

 This statue depicts a bearded man wearing a thin himation that was likely painted originally, carrying a calf on his shoulders as his offering to the goddess Athena.

 His face is expressive, even though the irises of his eyes, made of another material, are now lost.
 He wears an “archaic smile,” looking almost amused to us today.